 - HFM is a congenital disorder and results from the embryo not developing fully.

 - Physical complications may occur due to the disorder and may need to be corrected with surgery.

 Hemifacial microsomia (HFM), also called craniofacial microsomia (CFM), is a birth defect that occurs when a part of the face appears small or underdeveloped.
 It primarily affects the:

 The severity of the underdevelopment varies greatly.
 Most people with this condition have differences in the size and shape of facial structures from one side of the face to the other.
 This is called facial asymmetry.
 Others might be affected on only one side of the face.
 According to the National Institutes of Health (NIH), about two-thirds of people with HFM have different abnormalities on both sides of the face.

 Those with HFM may also have abnormalities in other parts of the body.
 HFM is the most common facial birth defect after clefts.

-The primary symptom of hemifacial microsomia is abnormal appearance.
-Some children have noticeable deformities.
-Others’ deformities are less noticeable.
+The primary symptom of hemifacial microsomia is an abnormal appearance.
+Some deformities are easily noticeable and others are less noticeable.
 The most common deformities include: